-There are five features to consider when you’re choosing a lamp shade for any room: height, base, positioning, shade, and bulb.
-If you’re ready to explore different lights for any room, follow along with our blog to ensure you choose the perfect lamp shade for your space.
+There are five features to consider when you’re choosing a type of lamp shade or lighting for any room: height, base, positioning, shade, and bulb.
+If you’re ready to explore different lights for any room, follow along with our blog to ensure you choose the perfect lampshade for your space.

 1. Entrance & Living Room

 As you check out the types of lamp shades and lighting for your living room and entryways, you might want to consider their function as well as their aesthetic.
 Your lamps are there to provide task lighting for reading or game night, but they also need to ensure a fun, intimate ambiance as you welcome guests into your home.

 If you’re looking at a desk lamp for the living room, aim for a height between 26” and 34” to ensure that it’s level with your eyes.
 You want the lights to shine down onto your books and activities, not shine directly into your face.
 If you prefer a hanging lamp or plug in pendant lamp for your living room, choose an option that falls around your eye level.

 Your living room sees a lot of activity, so any lamps on or close to the floor should be able to withstand all sorts of activities – whether it’s family and friends hanging out or your own kids running around.
 While purchasing a lamp with a slim base isn’t out of the question, double-check that it’s weighted so that nobody knocks it over by accident.

 To free up space, we also love a non-traditional approach where the lamp fixture is combined with a shade and a cord but used as a lamp on a sideboard or table.